rithvin05/rithvin05/README.md

 #### 💬 Ask me about...
   working with startups and launching MVP's!
-I love contributing to passionate work environments like those at and have learned immensely from my experiences 😇
+I love contributing to passionate work environments like those and have learned immensely from my experiences 😇

   🌱 Looking to learn more about cloud engineering and AI!
 Have any advice or share similar interests? feel free to 👇